mgiugliano/CWviaCAT/ReadMe.md

 # CW over CAT for Kenwood TS590SG

+**UPDATE**: First developed under macOs, the (command line) software works flawlessly under Windows.
+The GUI also works but the window is wrongly sized under Windows, presumably depending on my original screen resolution.
+I will try to tweak Tkinker's settings to solve the bug.

 ## Introduction

 I am a HAM radio operator and I am currently studying wireless telegraphy, known as CW (https://en.wikipedia.org/wiki/Wireless_telegraphy).
 I am still as novice and during the last weeks, while enjoying the intermediate-level course from CW Academy (https://cwops.org/cw-academy/), my instructor suggested to use Morse Runner.
 This is a Windows software (http://www.dxatlas.com/morserunner/) that simulates quite accurately the experience of "radio contesting" (https://en.wikipedia.org/wiki/Contesting).